Does vinegar remove paint from wood? The short answer is YES. But how do you safely strip off the paint without damaging the wood?

-In this post, I will walk you through the following topics
+In this post, I’m going to walk you through a few key things:

-• Alternative ways to remove layers of paint from wood
+• Other ways to peel away paint from wood without the harsh stuff

 How To Remove Paint From Wood with Vinegar